ccoenraets/salesforce1-app-tutorial/index.md

 If your device is not supported to install the Salesforce1 mobile app, you can run Salesforce1 in the device's browser on a larger number of devices.
-Consult [this document](http://help .salesforce.com/apex/HTViewHelpDoc?id=sf1_requirements.htm) for details.
+Consult [this document](http://help .salesforce.com/apex/HTViewHelpDoc?id=sf1_requirements.htm) for more information.

 ## Browser Requirements

-The following browsers are supported when working with the Developer Console:
+The following browsers are supported when working with the Developer Console (used for the programmatic modules only):

   - Most recent version of Google Chrome
   - Most recent version of Mozilla Firefox